tanboonjoon/main/docs/UserGuide.md

 > 	- See the section [On Entering Dates](#On Entering Dates) for more details
 > - If no time is specified, the time will be assumed to be the time right now.
 > - If no start date is specified, it is assumed to be today.
-> - If start date/time is specified but end date/time is not specified, the end date/time will be the same day on 2359.
+> - If start date/time is specified but end date/time is not specified, the end date/time
+> - FlexiCommand is available for addCommand, refer to [Command Examples](#command-examples) for examples of usage.
+> - You can recur a deadline and event a number of times. will be the same day on 2359.

 Examples:
 * `add housework d/to get pocket money t/important`<br>